Are you looking to purchase a new home before you’ve closed the sale of your existing home?

 In most cases, the drawbacks of a bridge loan tend to outweigh the potential benefits.
 Cons include:

 - Fees – In addition to the high interest rate on the loan itself, simply applying for the loan can be a costly process that typically ranges from 1.5% to 3% of the loan.
-As the Balance notes, bridge loan fees on a $10,000 loan might include fees like the following:
+As the Balance notes, bridge loan fees on a $10,000 loan might include fees and closing costs like the following:

 - Administration fee – $850